-The Acer Predator Z35 price is around $700 which may sound like a lot for a 2560×1080 display, but G-SYNC, ULMB, and 200Hz can make it worthwhile for certain gamers.
+The Acer Predator Z35 price is a little under $700 which may sound expensive for a 2560×1080 display, but G-SYNC, ULMB, and 200Hz can make it worthwhile for certain gamers.

 For $100-$200 more, you can get the Acer Predator Z35P which has a higher screen resolution (3440×1440) as well as a high refresh rate (120Hz) and G-SYNC, but no ULMB.

 However, if you are interested in a 3440×1440 120Hz G-SYNC gaming monitor, we recommend the Dell Alienware AW3418DW which has an IPS panel that handles ghosting significantly better.